Back-garden modular homes in Ireland, the complete 2026 guide.

 2. The unit gets its own LPT band

-Revenue has confirmed that an auxiliary habitable dwelling receives its own property ID and its own LPT band — separate from the principal house.
-The annual LPT payable depends on the unit's open-market value and the local authority's adjustment factor.
-What we do: we provide an LPT estimate in the briefing pack with every quote.
+The draft regulations indicate that an auxiliary habitable dwelling would receive its own property ID and its own LPT band, separate from the principal house.
+The annual LPT payable would depend on the unit's open-market value and the local authority's adjustment factor.
+What we do: we provide an indicative LPT estimate in the briefing pack with every quote, and flag that the final treatment follows the enacted regulations.

 3. Home insurance must be updated